graphql-rust/juniper/docs/book/content/types/unions.md

 ### Custom resolvers

-If some custom logic should be involved to resolve a [GraphQL union][1] variant, we may specify the function responsible for that.
+If some custom logic is needed to resolve a [GraphQL union][1] variant, you may specify a function to do so:

 ```rust
 # #![allow(dead_code)]